-How to set up a .gitignore file for Unreal Engine
+How to set up a .gitignore for Unreal Engine

 Matthäus Niedoba